Research

 Current research projects: overview

 My research interests span a broad range of topics.
-My main philosophical contributions to date are in political philosophy and in social and political epistemology.
-I have also written on topics in the philosophy of economics (I first studied economics) and on justice in health (see my list of publications).
-More recently, I have started to work on issues in moral philosophy, especially meta-ethics.
+My main philosophical contributions to date are in political philosophy, and on the topic of political legitimacy, in particular, and in social and political epistemology.
+I have also written on topics in the philosophy of economics and on justice in health (see my list of publications).
+More recently, I have started to work on issues in moral philosophy, including meta-ethics.
 Here I describe my ongoing and most recent research projects.

 Political philosophy: democracy and political legitimacy